-These devices will help you reduce the flow rate (the amount of water per minute that comes out of tap or shower fittings) and greatly reduce how much water gets used.
+Installing water saving devices in your home could help you reduce the flow rate (the amount of water per minute that comes out of tap or shower fittings) and greatly reduce how much water gets used.
 Reducing flow rates helps keep your water use, and monthly bill, lower.
-Showers typically use the most water (27%) in a household.
+Showers typically use the most water (31%) in a household.

 Take a look at how easy it is to install devices in our videos below.

 find out more

 - Safely install water saving devices and DIY install tap aerators